eweaverdyck/WBS-Project1-Magist/README.md

 Avg item price: 540 €

 # Is Magist a good partner for Eniac?
-We answered this questions focusing on:
+We answered this question focusing on:

 - Delivery time
 - Products